 As a composer myself, I understand that the music always comes first.
 I care just as much about fulfilling your artistic vision as you do, and I will do whatever is possible to achieve that goal with you.

 I’m a Baltimore-based audio engineer specializing in classical and jazz music recording.
-I’ve studied in the Recording Arts & Sciences program at the Peabody Conservatory for the last five years under the tutelage of Scott Metcalfe and Ed Tetreault, which has provided me with a strong foundation in all things audio engineering.
+I am a Graduate Assistant for the Recording Arts & Sciences program at the Peabody Conservatory, where I’ve studied under the tutelage of Scott Metcalfe and Ed Tetreault for the last six years.
+My education at Peabody has provided me with a strong foundation in all things audio engineering.

-For the past two summers, I’ve worked as a recording engineer at the Tanglewood Music Center under the supervision of Grammy award-winning producer and engineer Tim Martyn, and Carl Talbot of Musicom Productions.
+For two summers I worked as a recording engineer at the Tanglewood Music Center under the supervision of Grammy award-winning producer and engineer Tim Martyn, and Carl Talbot of Musicom Productions.
 It was here that I really learned to hone in on the craft of classical recording.

-As a freelancer in Baltimore, I’ve recorded and streamed dozens of audition tapes, concerts, and recitals for professionals and students alike.
-I currently co-run livestreamed concerts at the jazz venue An die Musik on Charles Street.
+As a freelancer in Baltimore, I’ve recorded and streamed dozens of concerts, recitals, and audition tapes for professionals and students alike.
+I currently co-run livestream concerts at the jazz venue An die Musik on Charles Street and co-produce the Candelight Concert Series by Community Concerts at Second Presbyterian.